surya-d007/workout-plan/README.md

 You can view the live website here: [https://surya-d007.github.io/workoutPlan/](https://surya-d007.github.io/workoutPlanDist)

-# Note : If you reload the page and it says 404 , click the link from above again
+# Note : If you reload the page and it says 404 , click the link above again